a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 This code imports the more complicated, meaty class 'Setup_Name_DB' from the module 'data_prep_babyname.py'.

-It defines a class called 'Setup_Name_DB'.
 This class is initiated with a database name.
-It is programmed to search for text files and extract the data contained in them and save to an SQL database.
+It is programmed to search for text files and extract the data contained in them and save to a SQL database.

-Before one can save data to an SQL database, you have to
+Before one can save data to a SQL database, you have to

 1) connect and create a database and

 2) form the database skeleton.

 Below is code where I do that.
 First I import the necessary libraries.
-I also import an error I defined in 'errors.py' called 'MissingNameID'

 Whenever Setup_Name_DB gets initiated, it creates/initializes a database.